blenassefa2/Telegram-Bot-Learning-Path/Part_1/Exercise/Readme.md

 ## Getting Started

-To begin this exercise, follow these detailed steps:
+To begin this exercise, follow these detailed steps (If you haven't done them already):

 1. **Clone the Repository / Open the github Codespace:**
    - Use GitHub Codespace for a consistent development environment.